sartography/SpiffWorkflow/doc/bpmn/tasks.rst

-This simple implementation will present a list of options for simple enumerated fields and simply directly stores whatever the user enters otherwise, with integer conversions if the field is so specificed.
+This simple implementation will present a list of options for simple enumerated fields and simply directly stores whatever the user enters otherwise, with integer conversions if the field is so specified.
 This is robust enough to collect enough information from a user to make it through our example.

 SpiffWorkflow provides a mechanism for you to provide your own form specification and leaves it up to you to decide how to present it.